SockMonkeyy/SockMonkeyy/README.md

 Thank you so much for taking the time to stop by! 😄

-🌱 I am currently in the beginning stages of my journey of becoming a full stack web developer.
+🌱 I am currently in the infant stages of my journey of becoming a full stack web developer/programmer.

 Utilizing The Odin Project, Free Code Camp, and several Udemy courses my goal is become highly proficient with JavaScript, React JS, Python, and Azure!